 Our ignorance of the capabilities of plants has given way to the view that many plants do not simply sit passively photosynthesizing.
 Instead, plants can adapt in ways that may lead to an advantage in the future based on an assessment of current conditions.
 Plants can respond to soil structure, volume, and neighbor competition in ways that are advantageous to them.
-We now know of several examples of plant behavior that can be interpreted as territorial and that plants can discriminate their own roots from alien roots.
-A number of examples of interplant communication have also been documented.
-Some plants communicate aerially with conspecifics and members of different species via a number of released volatile organic compounds that cause changes in the behavior of their conspecifics.
-Most famously, the physiological processes underlying the collective response of acacia trees to being eaten by giraffes are well understood.
+We now know of several examples of plant behavior that can be interpreted as territorial and that plants can discriminate their own roots from alien roots.4 A number of examples of interplant communication have also been documented.
+Some plants communicate aerially with conspecifics and members of different species via a number of released volatile organic compounds that cause changes in the behavior of their conspecifics.5 Most famously, the physiological processes underlying the collective response of acacia trees to being eaten by giraffes, are well understood.6

-Insights into the adaptive behavior of some plants have encouraged the development of a controversial field known as "plant neurobiology."
+Insights into the adaptive behavior of some plants have encouraged the development of a controversial field calling itself "plant neurobiology".
 Plant neurobiologists induce considerable discomfort in many of their colleagues when they use terms like communication, planning, navigating, discriminating, perceiving, and remembering to describe plant behavior.
 According to plant neurobiologists, higher plants have physiological processes that are analogous to animal nervous systems.
-They argue that these systems allow plants to act in intelligent ways.
-But concerns immediately arise.
+They argue that these systems allow plants to act in intelligent ways.7 But concerns immediately arise.
 Can the adaptive behavior of plants be considered cognitive in any meaningful sense?
-It is easy to find examples of plant neurobiologists providing inappropriately high-level cognitive explanations for the behavior of plants.
-Furthermore, many mainstream plant biologists have criticized plant neurobiology, describing it as "founded on superficial analogies and questionable extrapolations" (Alpi et al. 2007).
+It is easy to find examples of plant neurobiology, describing it as "founded on superficial analogies and questionable extrapolations."
+(Alpi et al., 2007).

 On our view, the reasons that careful observers of plant behavior are tempted to use anthropomorphic language stems from the systematic features of plant behavior.
-In the behavior of plants, we see the first infralinguistic glimmerings of the kind of intelligence that we see in higher animals.
-We now know that the behavior of plants, specifically their movement and the changes we detect in their morphology are often flexible and non-automatic.
+In the behavior of plants, we see the first infra-linguistic glimmerings of the kind of intelligence that we see in higher animals.
+We now know that the behavior of plants, specifically their movement and the changes we detect in their morphology are often flexible, and non-automatic.
 For the most part, this behavior takes place very slowly, but with the benefit of time-lapse photography, we can clearly see how some plants respond to change in ways that solve problems in dynamic and competitive environments.

 An objection to our approach would be to deny that there is anything cognitive associated with plant behavior.
 Admittedly, we set the bar low for the purposes of this chapter insofar as we consider motility and the possession of a dedicated sensorimotor organization system as sufficient conditions for minimal cognition.
 Minimal cognition initially consists of exploiting the spatiotemporally dispersed characteristics of metabolically relevant environmental features.
-This is achieved courtesy of free and reversible bodily movement and is enabled by organized sensorimotor activity.8 Plants may be taken to exemplify minimal cognition insofar as they manipulate their respective environments in meaningful ways.9
+This is achieved courtesy of free and reversible bodily movement and is enabled by organized